prooph/service-bus/docs/plugins.md

 The route guard passes the message to the `Prooph\ServiceBus\Plugin\Guard\AuthorizationService` as context, so you can make assertions on it.

 If you want to protect the query bus, you can also use the route guard, but in some situations, you want to deny access based on the result of the query.
 In this case it's important to make checks on the query results.
-The finalize guard hands over a query result as context to the AuthorizationService.
+The finalize guard passes a query result as context to the AuthorizationService.

 We also provide [service-bus-zfc-rbac-bridge](https://github.com/prooph/service-bus-zfc-rbac-bridge), a bridge to marry these guards with ZFC-Rbac.
 You can also find some configuration examples in this repository.

-*Note: If you use both, the route guard and the finalize guard on the query bus and you want to make assertions on the query result, you need to make sure that the AuthorizationService can distinguish between the contexts (route guard passes query, finalize guard passes result)*
+*Note: If you use both the route guard and the finalize guard on the query bus and you want to make assertions on the query result, you need to make sure that the AuthorizationService can distinguish between the contexts (route guard passes query, finalize guard passes result)*

-If you want to use the RouteGuard or FinalizeGuard with exposed message name in the exception message, configure your container accordingly, see: config/services.php:21.
+If you want to use the RouteGuard or FinalizeGuard with an exposed message name in the exception message, configure your container accordingly, see: config/services.php:21.

 ## ServiceLocatorPlugin